 1. A unique value proposition

-Private labelers get to design and sell their own products that are distinct from established brands, store brands, or other private-label brands.
+Private labelers get to design and sell their own, distinct products that are different from established brands, store brands, or other private-label brands.
 As a private-label entrepreneur, you can develop original product ideas and become known for a signature item.

 Some (often larger) retailers use private labeling to create value product ranges and undercut competitor pricing.
 However, smaller businesses may choose private labeling to develop premium products that they wouldn’t be able to produce alone.